safayet08/eqWorks-internship-assignment/README.md

 The problem now boils down to *finding a topological sort ordering* in the reverse graph strating from the `goal node`.

+### **Time Complexity**

+Since we only need to perform one Depth Fist Search/Bredth First Search, the overall time complexity will be *O(n)*, where n = number of tasks.
+As sorting the tasks according to their ID isn't necessary, I have avoided the *nlog(n)* term by avoiding the sorting while performing co-ordinate compression.

 ## Sample Analysis of the test-case

 The given graph is: